Sustainability

 Whistleblowing Policy

-To avoid the potential occurrence of misconduct within the Group and our supply chain and ensure that we operate in accordance with the highest ethical standards, we have developed a whistleblowing system which enables employees, suppliers (including their employees), and other relevant external stakeholders to anonymously report any actual or suspected inappropriate actions, fraudulent behaviour or policy violations through confidential channels, including a dedicated email and WeChat account, and the monitoring department, for investigations.
-The identity of the whistle blowers and related records are kept strictly confidential by the risk management and internal audit department, and the Audit Committee.
-Whistle blowers are safeguarded from any form of retaliation, such as undue dismissal or disciplinary action without reasonable cause.
-All reports are thoroughly reviewed and investigated as appropriate.
+To prevent potential misconduct within the Group and its supply chain and to ensure operations adhere to the highest ethical standards, we have established a whistleblowing system.
+This system allows employees, suppliers (including their employees), and other relevant external stakeholders to anonymously report any actual or suspected misconduct, fraudulent activities, or breaches of policy through confidential channels, such as a dedicated email address, WeChat account, and the monitoring department, for investigation.

 Responsible Marketing

-Continuous awareness training is one of our approaches to protecting our customer privacy.
-We regularly broadcast information security awareness communications in common areas to reinforce the importance of cybersecurity across our organisation.
-In addition, training sessions are arranged every six months to ensure our employees have a thorough understanding of the importance of information and network security.
+Continuous awareness training is one of our key approaches to protecting customer privacy.
+We regularly broadcast information security awareness messages in public areas to emphasize the importance of cybersecurity across the organization.
+Additionally, we conduct training sessions every six months to ensure employees fully understand the significance of information and cybersecurity.

-To prevent IT system interruptions and network attacks, our 24/7 network and information security monitoring system with automated and manual alert systems allow prompt response to any security issues.
-Meanwhile, we have regular backups of all business data to prevent data loss and conduct data recovery tests twice a year to evaluate our restoration procedures.
-Annual risk assessments, including penetration tests and phishing simulations, allow proactive identification of vulnerabilities, enhancing our security and incident response capabilities in today’s evolving threat landscape.
+To prevent IT system interruptions and cyberattacks, we operate a 24/7 network and information security monitoring system equipped with automated and manual alert mechanisms to respond promptly to any security issues.
+We also regularly back up all business data to prevent data loss and conduct bi-annual data recovery tests to evaluate our restoration procedures.
+Furthermore, we perform annual security drills and risk assessments, including penetration testing and phishing simulations, to proactively identify vulnerabilities and strengthen our security posture and incident response capabilities in today’s ever-evolving threat environment.

-We will continue to enhance our data security measures to ensure compliance with the latest regulatory requirements and address the expectations of our stakeholders.
+We remain committed to continuously enhancing data security measures to meet the latest regulatory requirements and reflect the expectations of our stakeholders.

 Intellectual Property Protection